Zinbo/software-dev-repository/content/posts/Networking/index.md

 Any DNS domain name used in the tree is technically a domain.
 Most DNS discussions, however, identify names in one of five ways, based on the level and the way a name is commonly used.
 For example, the DNS domain name registered to Microsoft (microsoft.com.) is known as a second-level domain.
 This is because the name has two parts (known as labels) that indicate it is located two levels below the root or top of the tree.
 Most DNS domain names have two or more labels, each of which indicates a new level in the tree.
 Periods are used in names to separate labels.

+## DNS2
+DNS associates names with addresses.
+Computer uses DNS name to look up address.
+Asks DNS server.

+DNS Servers are connected in a distributed hierarchy and are divided into zones.
+Splitting up responsibilties for different domains, .org, .com, etc.

+Created to be a open and public communication protocol.
+Susspectible to DNS spoofing.

+Traffic on the internet doesn't travel on a direct line - this doesn't scale, instead it travels in a much less direct fashion.
+The path may change in the midts of computer to computer conversation.

+# Network Performance Questions
+**Problem:** What are the two major issues in networking performance?

+Any network can be measured by two major characteristics: latency and bandwidth.
+Latency refers to the time it takes a given bit of information to get from one point to another on the network.

+Bandwidth refers to the rate at which data moves through the network once communication is established.
+The perfect network would have infinite bandwidth and no latency.

+A pipe is a useful analog for a network.
+The time it takes for a molecule of water to go through the whole pipe is related to the length; this is analogous to the latency.
+The width of the pipe determines the bandwidth: how much water can pass in a given time.

 Image by <a href="https://pixabay.com/users/TheAndrasBarta-2004841/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1264062">TheAndrasBarta</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1264062">Pixabay</a>